 Well, you will notice that you still have that thick layer of skin that covers the pork belly.
-You will want to use a sharp knife and cut that off.
+You will use a sharp knife and cut that off.

-Then when you remove the skin, you’ll want to save it.
+Then when you remove the skin, you’ll save it.
 This is a great addition when you are cooking pinto beans.
-It gives the dish a lot of extra flavor.
+It gives the dish a lot of extra flavors.

 Plus, you won’t waste anything that way either.

-Once that is removed, you’ll want to slice your bacon.
+Once that is removed, slice your bacon.
 You can make it as thick or thin as you desire.
 This is the great thing about making your own bacon.
 It can be done exactly to your liking.